aljazmc/docker-dev-scripts/README.md

 * **simple one-command start:** with `./project.sh start`.
 * **simple one-command cleanup:** with `./project.sh clean`.

-> [!CAUTION]
-> Function "clean" is used in development of "project.sh" to remove **ALL** generated files and folders.
-When developing your own project don't forget to change it!

 ## > Prerequisites

 * Linux system with bash shell